ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 }
 ```

-The input is then passed on to Photon in the OnInput method from the INetworkRunnerCallbacks interface, that is implemented on a component, sitting on the same game object as the NetworkRunner:
+The input is then passed on to Fusion in the OnInput method from the `INetworkRunnerCallbacks` interface, that is implemented on a component, sitting on the same game object as the `NetworkRunner`:

 ```c#
 void OnInput(NetworkRunner runner, NetworkInput input) {